ibm-cloud-docs/dr-automation-powervs/cli-plug-in.md

         [user@host cli-plugin]
     ```

-4. You can use the CLI commands available for DR Automation.
+4. You can use the CLI commands available for HA and DR Automation.

 Refer to the full {{site.data.keyword.DR_full}} CLI documentation [DR Automation CLI](/docs/dr-automation-powervs?topic=dr-automation-powervs-dr-automation-cli-version),[PowerHA CLI](/docs/dr-automation-powervs?topic=dr-automation-powervs-powerha-cli-version) .